geekodour/mogoz/content/posts/20230405003455-data_engineering.md

     -   Model : source
     -   Controller : ephemeral model
     -   View : materialized (view, table, incremental) model
+-   DBT Gotchas
+    -   The filename in the `models/` directory is the `table name` that the select statement will write to
+    -   Currently only works with `.yml` files, not `.yaml`
+    -   DBT [is not](https://stackoverflow.com/questions/63002171/can-dbt-connect-to-different-databases-in-the-same-project) a EL/Ingestion tool, the `source` and `target` need to be in the same `database`. i.e, You can't transform data from [PostgreSQL]({{< relref "20221102123302-postgresql.md" >}}) to [DuckDB]({{< relref "20231123234702-duckdb.md" >}}), you'd have to do the loading/ingestion step separately and then in whichever DB preferable, you do the transformation.
+After the transformation is done, we can decide where to store the transformed data, i.e the `target`

 ## Processing Types {#processing-types}